Our final will be on Saturday, Dec 14 from 9AM - Noon in 85 Waterman Street, room 130.

 The exam will be entirely pencil and paper.
 You may not use a computer (or phone, etc) during the exam.

-The exam will be designed to take a B student about 90 minutes.
+The exam will be designed to take an average of about 90 minutes.
 That should give enough time for everyone to finish.

 The exam will be self-contained.
 You will not be asked to remember any specific problem from lecture, homework, projects, or labs.